How Does Car Accident Compensation Work In New York?

 Our attorneys are serious about helping you understand the details

 Life as a New Yorker is hectic enough as is.
 Daily commutes are rushed, the streets are packed with cars and pedestrians all with places to be, and all at once.
 The last thing you need to deal with is a car accident.
-The aftermath of a collision leads to a complicated process that involves legal jargon and obscure procedures.
+The aftermath of a collision leads to a complicated process that involves legal jargon and obscure injury compensation procedures.
 You need trusted legal aid that knows the Bronx and New York, and knows what you're going through.

 At Giampa Law, we've been providing top-quality legal representation to injured people in the Bronx and elsewhere in New York for 30 years and counting.
 Our personal approach means we treat you like family, and take care of you like family.
 Being in a car accident can seem like a nightmare.
 It doesn't have to be.
-Here are some basics to be familiar with that can help break down the process of compensation and what the fight for it means to you.
+Here are some basics to be familiar with that can help break down the process of personal injury compensation and what the fight for it means to you.

 Is New York a fault or no-fault state?

 New York is a “no-fault” state for car accidents.
-In a no-fault state, you seek compensation for your accident by filing a claim directly with your insurance company.
+In a no-fault state, you seek compensation for your accident by filing a car crash claim directly with your insurance company.
 This is called a first party claim.
 Under these rulings, you generally can’t pursue compensation via filing a claim with the other drivers’ insurance company—known as a third party claim.
 Instead, you rely on your own coverage to recover financial losses up to your policy limit, and can only step outside the “no fault” system under specific circumstances.

 Can I file a car accident lawsuit in New York?

-If the injuries sustained in an auto accident are severe enough to result in disfigurement, temporary or permanent disability, or bone fracture, you become eligible to pursue a lawsuit in civil court, filed directly against the driver responsible for the accident.
+If the injuries sustained in an auto accident are severe enough to result in disfigurement, temporary or permanent disability, or bone fracture, you become eligible to pursue an auto accident lawsuit in civil court, filed directly against the driver responsible for the accident.
 This window of opportunity doesn’t exist forever, though.
 There is a time limit on one’s ability to sue, called the statute of limitations.
 In New York, the statute of limitations is three years for a personal injury suit and the same for a property damage suit.

 How does it work if I was partially at fault for a car accident?